iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#040] ROBO_Radio_LIVE statistics analysis.md

 That's fine you guys can take everything at least I still have King of Germ...
 I'm sorry I was wrong pls forgive me

 **TobeTobe**<br>
-If PAFF was there on-site she would've outshined everybody as the No.1 Diva QAQ
+If PAFF was there on\-site she would've outshined everybody as the No.1 Diva QAQ

 **iluvpuf**<br>
 Hope that on the next ROBO\_Radio\_LIVE we can see PAFF return to the stage once again (personal wish<br>